-Switching the audio streams/ channels
+Switching the audio and secondary audio

-For discs or files on which multiple audio streams/channels are recorded, audio streams/channels can be switched during playback.
+For discs or files on which multiple audio streams/ channels are recorded, audio streams/channels can be switched during playback.
 Also use this procedure to switch the secondary audio for BD-ROMs on which secondary audio is recorded.